How Can I Prevent Hydroplaning?

 When Another Driver's Negligence Causes a Hydroplaning Accident

-They may speed excessively, follow other cars too closely, make abrupt lane changes, or engage in careless behaviors.
-When drivers fail to adjust their driving habits appropriately for the conditions, they put themselves and others at risk of hydroplaning and serious car accidents.
+speed excessively, follow other cars too closely, make abrupt lane changes, or engage in careless behaviors.
+When drivers fail to adjust their driving habits appropriately for the conditions, they put themselves and others at risk of hydroplaning and

 Imagine you're driving cautiously in heavy rain, going slower than the posted speed limit, and keeping a safe distance from other vehicles.
 Suddenly, a car zooms past you, switching lanes erratically and spraying water everywhere.
 Moments later, you see the car start to swerve and then violently spin out of control, hydroplaning across multiple lanes before crashing into the guardrail.
 In this scary situation, the reckless driver's poor choices put everyone on the road in danger.